 I’m currently developing a long-term project exploring the application of 360 film-making techniques in the Okavango Delta, to help diverse communities around the world experience wildlife up-close and engage with the latest conservation issues.

-I recently collaborated with BirdLife International, RSPB to create art work commissioned as part of the Space and Satellite Artist residency, hosted by Design Informatics at the InSpace Gallery, University of Edinburgh
+Fascinated by the power of satellite technology to enable the conservation of wildlife and natural habitat, I recently collaborated with RSPB to create art work commissioned as part of the Space and Satellite Artist residency, hosted by Design Informatics at the InSpace Gallery, University of Edinburgh

 What I Do